SwellPF/Cinophile/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* View list of movies and filter by genre and/or "new releases"
+* View movie details and comments from other users
+* Add their own comments about a movie
+* Create an unlimited number of named watchlists
+* Users can add movies to any of their watchlists

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Provide the ability for users to remove movies from a watchlist (most likely after watching the movie!)
+* Add a "4-star" rating system for users to grade a movie and list the average cumulative rating
+* Additional filters (such as most commented, highest rating, most watchlisted)

 ## Status
 Project is: Completed as of 4/9/2021.

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+This application is my class project for Flatiron School to demonstrate my proficiency using Ruby on Rails.

 ## Contact
-Created by Paul Cinoman [@swellpf@gmail.com](https://www.pconthepc.com) - feel free to contact me!
+Created by Paul Cinoman [@swellpf@gmail.com](@swellpf@gmail.com) [Blog](https://www.pconthepc.com) - feel free to contact me!